sgodanas/nxt_graphs_usd/README.md

 Dependencies
 ------------

-The following dependencies are optional:
+The following dependencies are not optional:
  - [Python2.7](https://python.org)
  - Please see NXT and USDs documentation for their dependencies.